kubernetes-sigs/alibaba-cloud-csi-driver/docs/disk.md

 > "host": logs will be printed into files which save to host(/var/log/alicloud/diskplugin.csi.alibabacloud.com.log);

-> "stdout": default option, logs will be printed to stdout, can be printed by docker logs or kubectl logs.
+> "stdout": logs will be printed to stdout, can be printed by docker logs or kubectl logs.

+> "both": default option, log will be printed both to stdout and host file.

 ### Step 2: Create CSI external runner
 ```